 Quick Fix: It’s smart to get in the habit of using special antibacterial wipes made to clean electronics frequently.
 Power your phone down, remove it from its case, and then wipe both the phone and the case thoroughly.
 The most germ-laden part of the phone is the “home” button so give it extra attention.
 Remember to wash your hands frequently and don’t hand your phone to others.
 Also, never use your phone in the bathroom.

 4. Back and Neck Pain

 A report by Seattle-based research group Informate Mobile Intelligence, revealed that Americans spend 4.7 hours a day on their cellphones per average.
 During these long periods of cellphone use, we tend to arch our necks and hold our bodies in strange positions.
 The constant use of hands when we send out texts and answer emails can create pain and bring about the inflammation of joints.
-If users hold the phone between neck and shoulders to multitask, this can also aggravate the back.
-The use of cellphones can double or triple the weight of our heads on the body, adding more stress on the neck and back area.
+If your hold your phone between your neck and shoulders to multitask, this can also aggravate the back.
 That’s why doctors suggest that you don’t use cellphones for extended computer work or Internet browsing.

 Quick Fix: When you use your cellphone or are reading on it, bring the phone up or just a little below your face.

 5. Damaging to Vision